 Types of projects that are funded:

-This is the Design Emporium’s first year making the WONDER grant, and we don’t want to exclude any potential projects by making the guidelines too strict.
+This is only the Design Emporium’s second year making the WONDER grant, and we don’t want to exclude any potential projects by making the guidelines too strict.
 The award is meant to inspire, and we’re looking for projects that:

 • Support civic engagement and community building